kotaven/Blood-Donor-Management-System/README.md

 Features

-Donor registration with name, blood group, and location.
+Donor registration with name, blood group, and contact

-Search for donors based on blood type and location.
+Search for donors based on blood type with contact number.

 Request blood from registered donors.